mobxjs/mobx/README.md

 * `once(listener:(...data : any[]) => void) : () => void`.
 Similar to `.on`, but automatically removes the listener after one invocation.

 # Advanced Tips & Tricks

+## How to create lazy values?

+All computed values are lazy and only evaluated upon first observation (or when their value is explicitly getted)

 ## Use local variables in computations